Vizonex/Winloop/README.md

 - My Presentation and Virtual Confrence: https://www.youtube.com/watch?v=Cbb6trkKWXY

 ## Contributing
-I put my heart and soul into this library ever since it began and any help is apperciated and means a lot to me.
+I put my heart and soul into this library ever since it began and any help is apperciated and means a lot to me, I have other things I wish to explore so every little bit helps.